maqduni/tajik-phonetic-keyboard-layouts/README.md

 2. Unpack and run setup.exe.
 3. Open the language bar settings and set the layout as default, if necessary.

 Done!
+You can now choose the layout from the list of available input sources and type in Tajik.

 ## Installation on OSX
 1. Download the installation package for the layout you want:
 [Tajik](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/osx-tajik-phonetic-keyboard.zip),
 [Russian](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/osx-russian-phonetic-keyboard.zip)
+2. Unpack the zip package to a folder.
+3. Copy the contents of the folder (Cmd + C).
+4. Use Finder's `Go to Folder` command (Cmd + Shift + G) and go to `~/Library/Keyboard Layouts/`.
+5. Paste the copied files into `~/Library/Keyboard Layouts/` in order to install the keyboard layout for the currently logged in user.

-2. If you wish to install the layout for the current user, unpack the package to `~/Library/Keyboard Layouts/`.
-For all users, to `/Library/Keyboard Layouts/`.
-In order to go these folders directly you can use Finder's `Go to Folder` command (Cmd + Shift + G).
+NOTE: If you wish to install the layout for all users, you have to copy the contents of the installation package to `/Library/Keyboard Layouts/`.

-3. Add the installed layout as an `Input Source`, the layout appears unders `Others` category in the list of all available languages.
+6. Navigate to `System Preferences -> Keyboard -> Input Sources`, click `+`, find the layout in `Others` category, select it, and click `Add`.

 Done!
+You can now choose the layout from the list of available input sources and type in Tajik.

 ## Usage - Russian Layout